How to Buy a Home in NC in 12 Easy Steps

 Here’s a complete guide for how to buy a home in North Carolina in 12 easy steps.

-1. Reach out to Your REALTORⓇ
+1. Reach out to your REALTORⓇ

 Are you looking for a second home, retirement community, new build, urban condo, or traditional single-family home?
 Whatever the case, there’s an agent out there who knows more about those kinds of listings than his or her peers.
 At beverly-hanks.com, you can filter our agents by specialty, designations, neighborhoods, and interests.
-Beverly-Hanks’ agent profiles allow you to get to know our agents before you even make contact.
+Allen Tate/Beverly-Hanks’ agent profiles allow you to get to know our agents before you even make contact.

 Read More: 4 Valuable Traits that are Must-Haves for Your Buyer’s Agent

-2. Determine Your Needs and Priorities
+2. Determine your needs and priorities

-A successful real estate buying experience is dependent upon a proactive relationship with your Beverly-Hanks agent.
+A successful real estate buying experience is dependent upon a proactive relationship with your Allen Tate/Beverly-Hanks agent.
 Be ready for a lot of questions.
 There simply is no better way to learn about your needs and priorities.
 We’ll ask you about your favorite features, home style, accessibility, acreage, privacy, proximity to town, and much more.
 After all, our goal is to help you find the perfect property for you.

 Read More: How do You Know When You’ve Found “The One”?

-3. Get Pre-approved for Your Mortgage
+3. Get pre-approved for your mortgage

 Set yourself up to be the strongest buyer in competition for your dream home—someone the home seller can’t help but say “yes” to.
 Get pre-approved for your home loan.
 To a seller, a lender’s pre-approval letter is considerably stronger than a pre-qualification letter.
 If a seller knows your financing is secure, your offer is taken more seriously.
 In a strong seller’s market like the one we’re in now, that can make all the difference between having your offer accepted or rejected.